tidyverse/tidyverse.org/content/blog/mcptools-0-1-0/index.md

 Hooking Claude Code (or other coding assistants) up to tools that can peruse R package documentation allows me to say things like "read the docs for all of the functions I use in \[some file\] and then ...".
 The [btw package](https://posit-dev.github.io/btw/reference/mcp.html) provides helpers to start MCP servers with tools to peruse R package documentation.
 To use those tools with Claude Code, for example, install btw and then write `claude mcp add -s "user" r-btw -- Rscript -e "btw::btw_mcp_server()"` in your terminal.

 To use [R as an MCP server](https://posit-dev.github.io/mcptools/articles/server.html), configure the command `Rscript -e "mcptools::mcp_server()"` with your LLM application.
 You'll likely want to provide a `tools` argument, perhaps `tools = btw::btw_tools()`, to configure additional R functions as tools in the server.
+The LLM application (i.e. "client", like Claude Code or Claude Desktop) starts and stops the MCP *server*.
+You can also allow servers to access interactive R *sessions* by calling [`mcptools::mcp_session()`](https://posit-dev.github.io/mcptools/reference/server.html) in the R sessions you're working in.

 ## R as a client